ucb-art/pfb/README.md

 ## Interfaces

-The PFB uses the [https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md](DSP streaming interface) (a subset of AXI4-Stream) on both the data input and data output.
+The PFB uses the [DSP streaming interface](https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md) (a subset of AXI4-Stream) on both the data input and data output.
 If the coefficients are hard-coded, no SCR file exists.

 ## Signaling